imbraintl/onenest2/product_seller_registration.md

-# Mummycare Partner Registration Form: Product Sellers
+# OneNest Partner Registration Form: Product Sellers

-Please complete the following form if you sell physical products and would like to register with the Mummycare App.
+Please complete the following form if you sell physical products and would like to register with the OneNest App.

 ## 1. BUSINESS INFORMATION
 - Business Name: